mnot/I-D/Abandoned/http2-encryption/draft.md

   RFC2804:
   RFC3365:
   RFC6246:
+  RFC6454:
   RFC6973:

 --- abstract

-This document proposes two changes to HTTP/2.0; first, it suggests using ALPN Protocol Identifies to identify the specific stack of protocols in use, including TLS, and second, it proposes a way to opportunistically encrypt HTTP/2.0 using TLS for HTTP URIs.
+This describes how "http" URIs can be resolved using Transport Layer Security (TLS).

 --- middle

 # Introduction

-In discussion at IETF87, it was proposed that the current means of bootstrapping encryption in HTTP {{I-D.ietf-httpbis-p1-messaging}} -- using the "HTTPS" URI scheme -- unintentionally gives the server disproportionate power in determining whether encryption (through use of TLS {{RFC6246}}) is used.

-This document proposes using the new "alternate services" layer described in
+This document describes a use of the "alternate services" layer described in
-{{I-D.nottingham-httpbis-alt-svc}} to decouple the URI scheme from the use and configuration of underlying encryption, allowing a "http://" URI to be upgraded to use TLS opportunistically.
+{{I-D.ietf-httpbis-alt-svc}} to decouple the URI scheme from the use and configuration of underlying encryption, allowing a "http" URI to be upgraded to use TLS opportunistically.

-Additionally, because using TLS requires acquiring and configuring a valid certificate, some deployments may find supporting it difficult.
-Therefore, this document also proposes a "relaxed" profile of HTTP/2.0 over TLS that does not require strong server authentication, specifically for use with "http://" URIs.
+Using TLS requires acquiring and configuring a valid certificate, which means that some deployments find supporting TLS difficult.
+Therefore, this document describes a usage model whereby sites that serve "http" URIs over TLS are not required to support strong server authentication.

+A mechanism for limiting the potential for active attack is described in {{#http-tls}}.
+This provides clients with additional protection against active attack for a period after successfully connecting to a server using TLS.
+This does not offer the same level of protection as afforded to "https" URIs, but increases the likelihood that an active attack be detected.

 ## Goals and Non-Goals

-The immediate goal is to make HTTP URIs more robust in the face of passive monitoring.
+The immediate goal is to make the use of HTTP more robust in the face of passive monitoring.

 Such passive attacks are often opportunistic; they rely on sensitive